-To reduce the burden of IDA in young children in populations where anaemia is a public health problem, WHO recommends administration of iron-based interventions, such as iron supplements or iron-containing multiple micronutrient powders.16 Oral iron therapy is commonly used, however, insufficient responses have been reported in children due to inadequate iron uptake or undesirable side effects, such as gastrointestinal upset.17 Some studies recommend use of intravenous iron in children, especially in children with IDA that is refractory to oral iron therapy.^{18, 19} However, as noted above, there is some uncertainty whether iron supplementation indeed improves developmental outcomes.4 For example, a Cochrane systematic review has been conducted with the objective to determine the effect of iron therapy on psychomotor development and cognitive function among children under 3 years with IDA.20 The review concluded that there was no convincing evidence that iron treatment in this age group has an effect on psychomotor or cognitive developmental outcomes in the short term (within 30 days after treatment initiation).
-Unfortunately, the long-term effects where one may have expected an effect, remain unclear, with an urgent need for research in this area.20
+To reduce the burden of IDA in young children in populations where anaemia is a public health problem, WHO recommends administration of iron-based interventions, such as iron supplements or iron-containing multiple micronutrient powders.20 Oral iron therapy is commonly used, however, insufficient responses have been reported in children due to inadequate iron uptake or undesirable side effects, such as gastrointestinal upset.21 Due to these side effects, compliance to treatment can be poor and often treatment courses are altered (reduced frequency or dose), which can affect treatment response.
+Some studies recommend use of intravenous iron in children, especially in children with IDA that is refractory to oral iron therapy.^{22, 23} However, as noted above, there is some uncertainty whether iron supplementation indeed improves developmental outcomes.4 For example, a Cochrane systematic review has been conducted with the objective to determine the effect of iron therapy on psychomotor development and cognitive function among children under 3 years with IDA.24 The review concluded that there was no convincing evidence that iron treatment in this age group has an effect on psychomotor or cognitive developmental outcomes in the short term (within 30 days after treatment initiation).
+Unfortunately, the long-term effects where one may have expected an effect, remain unclear, with an urgent need for research in this area.24